Merkel braves Bavaria beer tent to pitch euro message

 “Greece is the locals’ number one fear,” he says later.
 “We are nestled between the Audi and BMW car plants here, and people feel pretty secure about the local economy.
 We are doing well, but people are also nervous about the threat of inflation and the euro losing value.”

-Merkel has criticized statements by CSU leaders and insisted she wants Greece to remain in the euro zone.
+Merkel has criticised statements by CSU leaders and insisted she wants Greece to remain in the euro zone.

 The differences in tone have been so pronounced that the first thing she does when taking her place on the stage, near the brass band, is try to reassure her audience, decked out in lederhosen and dirndl dresses and munching on pretzels and sausage, that both parties think the same.